You Don't Need to Spend Hours on LinkedIn to Reap Its Benefits

 You can specify what types of roles you are interested in and your preferred locations.

-Often recruiters will reach out to you directly with roles you would be a good fit for, potentially helping you land a new position without even having to search for it yourself!
+When you do, recruiters may reach out to you directly with roles you would be a good fit for!

 We’re not telling to check LinkedIn as often as you check Facebook or Instagram (we’re all about digital minimalism).